seed-labs/seed-emulator/examples/blockchain/D21_chainlink/chainlink-user-service.md

 # Chainlink User Service

-The Chainlink User Service is an example to demonstrate how to interact with the Chainlink service.
+The Chainlink User Service is an example to demonstrate how to use the Chainlink service to request Ethereum price from a real-world server.

-This example demonstrates how to interact with the Chainlink service using a [user contract](./contracts/user_contract.sol).
-The user contract is deployed by the Chainlink user server.
+To do that, a [user contract](./contracts/user_contract.sol) needs to be deployed to the blockchain.
 This contract interacts with the Chainlink service to get the latest price of an asset.
-The contract uses the LINK token contract address and the oracle contract addresses to interact with the Chainlink service.
+It uses the LINK token contract address and the oracle contract addresses to interact with the Chainlink service.
 The user contract is funded with LINK tokens using the faucet server.
 It sends a request to the Chainlink service to get the latest price of an asset.
-The Chainlink service sends the response to the user contract.
+The Chainlink service gets the response from the outside, and sends the response to the user contract.
 The user contract then processes the response and displays the latest price of the asset.
-Here is the flow:
+The entire flow is described in the following.

 1. Wait for the chainlink init server to be up.
 Get LINK token contract address and oracle contract addresses from the Chainlink init server
 2. Create a web3 account and deploy the user contract
 3. Fund the user account using the faucet server
 4. Deploy the user contract